TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 All snaplinks have been removed!
 ```

-However, there are a couple more steps.
+However, there are a few more steps.

-### Step 3.5: Remove the obsolete ACCOUNTS_SNAPLINKS_DISABLED metadatum
+### Step 3.7: Remove the obsolete ACCOUNTS_SNAPLINKS_DISABLED metadatum

 Now that snaplinks have been removed, the old `ACCOUNTS_SNAPLINKS_DISABLED`
 metadata is obsolete.
 Print the current value (for record keeping) and remove